flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 - Highlight a control (like a knob).
 - Hold ++"Left Click"++ to lock to that control.
 Now your mouse will not affect any other controls or other mouse bindings.
-- Move the mouse left to turn the knob left, more it right to turn the knob right (with the ++"Left Click"++ held down)
+- Move the mouse left to turn the knob left, move it right to turn the knob right (with the ++"Left Click"++ held down)
 - You can also use the scroll wheel while holding ++"Left Click"++ down to turn the knob left or right.
 - To push a control / knob in, lock to the control using ++"Left Click"++ and then ++"Right Click"++.
 - To pull a control / knob out, hold ++"Left Click"++ and then click your scroll wheel ++"Middle Mouse"++.